 One of the trends we should be wary of in our lives and our churches is that tendency to separate the content of Christianity from the emotional experience of it.
 If we hollow out the doctrinal material of our faith and seek to produce artificial emotional experiences, we will find ourselves dissatisfied and empty.
 Therefore, you must love God with all your mind.
 This takes hard work and effort.
 Yet it proves its worth over time.
 For it yields great dividends for spiritual development, discernment, maturity, and worship.

-So as we move into the New Year, here are five practical suggestions to help you as you seek to love God with all your mind:
+So here are five practical suggestions to help you, as you seek to love God with all your mind.

 1. Read the Bible Actively